generalMG/DocumentParser/README.md

   - Download PDFs directly into the database (BYTEA storage)
   - Concurrent downloads with rate limiting
   - Resume from where you left off automatically
-- Run a FastAPI PaddleOCR-VL service (GPU or CPU) that strips image payloads and exposes `/ocr` and `/ocr_page`
+- Run a FastAPI PaddleOCR-VL service (GPU or CPU) with concurrent workers
-- Send downloaded PDFs to the OCR service with resumable, page-by-page processing and JSON output (`scripts/ocr_client.py`)
+- Extract text from PDFs with OCR and store results in the database (`scripts/ocr_client.py`)
-- Visualize OCR layout boxes over the source PDF (`scripts/visualize_ocr.py`)
+- Visualize OCR layout boxes and extracted text side-by-side (`scripts/visualize_ocr.py`)
 - Quickly explore the metadata snapshot and plot year/version trends (`fast_analysis.py`)

 ## Requirements